lydiaYchen/25TrustAI/papers.md

 - **Supervisor:** Andreas Athanasopoulos

 - **General description:**
   This topic aims to explore learning algorithms in the context of matching markets.
+Students will specifically study matching problems, where a central platform matches agents from two distinct sets based on their preferences.
+For example, consider the assignment of students to universities, where a central mechanism decides the allocation.

+  The papers specifically focus on learning fair (or trustworthy) outcomes of agents, where the notion of fairness is defined with respect to agents’ preferences.
+One important solution concept is **stable matching**, a matching where we cannot find a pair of agents who both prefer each other over their current partners.
+Stable matchings respect agents’ preferences and connect to the concept of equilibrium in game theory, since no pair of agents has an incentive to deviate from the market.

-Specifically, it considers a multi-agent learning scenario where multiple agents participate in a market and compete for their matches.
-Technically, students will study matching problems, which are central to economics (Nobel Prize awarded to Gale and Shapley), and their intersection with learning algorithms from Multi-Armed Bandits (MAB), a central framework in reinforcement learning.
+  This topic represents a paradigm of multi-agent learning, where multiple agents participate in a market and compete for matches.
+Students will study matching problems, which are central to economics (with the Nobel Prize awarded to Gale and Shapley), and their intersection with learning algorithms from **Multi-Armed Bandits (MAB)**, a core framework in reinforcement learning.

 - 👨‍🏫: ⭐⭐
   Some theoretical knowledge, particularly in multi-armed bandits, is required to fully understand the papers.
 We provide all the necessary material to ensure that students can follow along.